syntasso/workshop/installing-kratix/README.md

 * uses the GitOps workflow and Kubernetes-native constructs.

 * enables co-creation of capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.
-We'll talk more about Kratix Promises in [the next step](/installing-a-promise/README.md)
+We'll talk more about Kratix Promises in [the next step](/installing-a-promise/README.md).

-* offers a flexible solution to create your platform with Golden Paths&mdash;you can curate an API-driven, bespoke platform that can easily be kept secure and up-to-date
+* offers a flexible solution to create your platform with Golden Paths&mdash;you can curate an API-driven, bespoke platform that can easily be kept secure and up-to-date.

 * allows you to evolve your platform easily as your business needs change.